caleb531/youversion-suggest-data/CONTRIBUTING.md

 coverage report
 ```

-If the coverage is ever less than 100%, you can generate and view a detailed
+If you want to examine which lines are/aren't covered, you can generate and view
-HTML view of the coverage report like so:
+a detailed HTML view of the coverage report like so:

 ```bash
 coverage html